-Another standard effect with a catch.
+A standard phaser effect with a variable number of stages.

 This phaser doubles as a frequency dependent delay, chorus effect and vibrato because it allows you to use up to 128 stages.